wagtail/rfcs/text/110-exif-stripping.md

 ## Footnotes

+[^1]: Discussion from 2014 about clearing EXIF data, thumbnail data in particular: https://core.trac.wordpress.org/ticket/28634
-[^1]: The EXIF `ImageDescription` tag is a standardised tag used to store a textual description of the image.
+[^2]: The EXIF `ImageDescription` tag is a standardised tag used to store a textual description of the image.
 However, it is not commonly used or widely supported across all platforms and software.
 Since there is little benefit to using this tag, we haven't included a function to populate it by default.
-[^2]: The `strip_common_sensitive_exif` function will be implemented on best-effort basis, as non-standard tags may exist in practice that may still contain sensitive information.